 Another article by NIDA explains the lack of an official medicinal treatment for Ecstasy addiction.
 However, this doesn’t mean there aren’t steps that can be taken towards treating the disease.
 Many former addicts have found that behavioral therapy has helped them on their own recovery journeys, so this may be just the right next step for you.

 By surrounding yourself with a community of support and accountability, you will set yourself up for a better possibility of abstaining and not giving in to relapse.
-If you are interested in finding behavioral options that are available for you or a loved one, call 800-609-2774 to speak with a specialist about your situation.
+If you are interested in finding behavioral options that are available for you or a loved one, call 800-609-2774 (Who Answers?) to speak with a specialist about your situation.

 How Can You Ensure that Treatment Works in the Long Run?